Positive representations over real closed fields: Introduction

 Throughout the paper, $\Gamma$ will denote a non-elementary \emph{Fuchsian group}, i.e.\ a discrete group of biholomorphisms of the Poincar\'e disc $\Hb$ which is not virtually abelian.
 Its limit set $\Lambda(\Gamma)$ is the accumulation set of any $\Gamma$-orbit in $\Sb^1 \simeq \partial_\infty \Hb$.
 The group $\Gamma$ is called \emph{of the first kind} when $\Lambda(\Gamma) = \Sb^1$ and \emph{of the second kind} otherwise.

-Let $G$ be a real simple linear algebraic group admitting a $\Theta$-positive structure for some set of simple restricted roots $\Theta$.
-Let $P_\Theta$ be the associated parabolic subgroup and $\Fc_\Theta \coloneqq G/P_\Theta$ the associated flag variety.
+Let $G$ be a real, algebraically connected, semisimple, linear algebraic group $G$ (in the main body of the paper, our results are stated more generally for linear semi-algebraic groups over the real algebraic numbers, see \Cref{section:SemiAlgGroups}).
+Suppose that $\Theta$ is a subset of the set of simple restricted roots of $G$ for which $G$ admits a $\Theta$-positive structure, see \Cref{subsection: PositiveStructures}.
+Let $P_\Theta$ be the associated standard parabolic subgroup and $\Fc_\Theta \coloneqq G/P_\Theta$ the associated flag variety.